While nearly three-quarters of HR practitioners are warming up to artificial intelligence, the verdict from C-suite tells a different story.

 ChatGPT-ing jobs?
 Tread carefully.

-Some HR folks are already using ChatGPT for routine tasks like writing job descriptions.
+Some HR practitioners are already using ChatGPT for tasks like writing job descriptions.

-If you’re only looking at the lowest-hanging fruit, you might be fine with open AI systems.
+If you’re only looking at the lowest-hanging fruit, you might be fine with free AI tools.

-But remember that job descriptions are the bedrock of your comp structure.
-While you may speed up this task with ChatGPT, accuracy is essential.
+But remember that job descriptions are the bedrock of your comp plans.
+While you may speed up this task with ChatGPT, you can't sacrifice quality.

-When you benchmark jobs against poorly written, incomplete, or misleading job descriptions, you’ll end up with a framework built on a crumbling foundation.
+When you benchmark jobs against poorly written, incomplete, or misleading descriptions, you’ll end up with comp structures erected on a crumbling foundation.

-What about using ChatGPT for more advanced tasks like market pricing?
+What about using ChatGPT for more advanced compensation activities like market pricing?

-Say you’re looking for the salary range for a graphic designer in Austin, TX.
-You query a chatbot, and it spits out a reply.
+Say you’re looking up the salary range for a graphic designer in Austin, TX.
+You query ChatGPT, and it spits out a reply.

 The problem?

-ChatGPT’s responses will sound entirely plausible, even if they’re utterly wrong.
-Using it for market pricing can sabotage your comp strategy.
-Without proper validation you might widen internal inequities or price yourself out of talent markets.
+ChatGPT’s responses will sound plausible even when they’re utterly wrong.
+Using it for market pricing can sabotage your comp structures.
+Without validation you might widen pay inequities or price yourself out of talent markets.

 Additionally, any information you enter in ChatGPT might be available for public consumption.

-Fast Company and other media outlets recently ran a story that sent chills up our spines.
+Media outlets recently reported an alarming story.
 OpenAI (the company behind ChatGPT) allowed users to share chats that were indexed by Google.

-While users had to opt in, it is unclear whether they knew other search engines would index their conversations.
+While users had to opt in, it's unclear whether they knew their conversations would be searchable.
 Within hours, OpenAI disabled this feature, calling it an “experiment.”

 We don’t know when OpenAI will run another “experiment” like this, but it should give us pause.
 As a rule, you should only publish information in ChatGPT or other AI tools you’d also post to social media.